Nastel/tnt4j-streams/README.md

 Sample stream configuration:

 **NOTE:** To use this weather forecast sample, you will have to sign up for a free subscription to one of the weather services at
-[OpenWeatherMap](https://openweathermap.org/api) (for example, Current Weather Data or 5 Day Forecast) and get an API key (APPID), which must be substituted (replace placeholder `<YOUR_APP_TOKEN>`) in the URL line of streams config.
+[OpenWeatherMap](https://openweathermap.org/api) (for example, Current Weather Data or 5-day Forecast) and get an API key (APPID), which must be substituted (replace placeholder `<YOUR_APP_TOKEN>`) in the URL line of streams config.

 ```xml